Plugily-Projects/plugily-projects.github.io/docs/thebridge/development/developer-api.md

 ```

 :::caution
-**Danger!** Be aware of IndexOutOfBoundsException as the list might be not enough big!
+Be aware of IndexOutOfBoundsException as the list might be not enough big!
 :::

 ### **Available statistic types**

 :::caution
-**Danger!** Orbs statistic is temporary and shouldn't be used for out game usages!
+Orbs statistic is temporary and shouldn't be used for out game usages!
 :::

 | Statistic name \(enum\)                        | Statistic identifier \(string\) \(for advanced things\) | Description                               |